altrulazor/basicfactorypattern/README.md

 ###### Implementation
 \<client>  ->  \<factory> ShipFactory  ->  \<abstract> Ship
-- Ship *is parent, implements all basic attributes and behavior *
+- Ship *is parent, implements all basic attributes and behavior*
 - UfoShip extends Ship
 - MotorboatShip extends Ship
 - SailingShip extends Ship

-Client now accesses ShipFactory, ShipFactory returns a Ship.
+The client now accesses ShipFactory, ShipFactory does return a Ship.
-Which ship (implementation) will get returned, is at this time undefined.
+Which ship (actual implementation) will get returned, is at this time undefined.
 It can be randomly or programatically chosen during runtime.
 This works, because all ships extend the base class "Ship" and thus fullfill all requirements set by Ship.

 This is called abstraction.
-When you just work with any kind of ship and don't need the specifcs: if you're sailing or motorboating.
+When you just work with any kind of ship and don't need the specifcs: whether you're sailing or motorboating.